-- "Under-involvement" in this case, means disclosing too much information caring too little about confidentiality or privacy. - "Over-involvement" looks like guarding private information from team members, as if you are the only one who can be entrusted with it it ignores that there's a 'circle of care' and that good service means sharing appropriately to give good service.
+- "Under-involvement" in this case, means disclosing too much information caring too little about confidentiality or privacy. - "Over-involvement" looks like guarding private information from team members, as if you are the only one who can be entrusted with it - it ignores that there is a 'circle of care' and that good service means sharing appropriately to give good service.

-These are the different statutes and organizational documents that help to safeguard both.
+- These are the different statutes and organizational documents that help to safeguard both

-- Privacy, and/or - The right to information
+- Privacy, and/or

+- The right to information

-Exceptions to in Maintaining Confidentiality in Social/Health Service Organizations
+Exceptions to in Maintaining Confidentiality in Social/Health Service Organizations section on the Four Challenges...

-- Health and safety of an individual/Risk of serious harm to person or group - Child abuse - Suicide risk - Imminent risk of serious bodily harm or death - Medical emergencies - Compassionate circumstances that aren't about health & safety - Disclosures to public health authorities Reportable illness. - Situations posing public health threats. - Other legal obligations Subpoenas
+- Health and safety of an individual/Risk of serious harm to person or group - Child abuse - Suicide risk - Imminent risk of serious bodily harm or death - Medical emergencies - Compassionate circumstances that are not about health & safety - Disclosures to public health authorities Reportable illness.

+- Situations posing public health threats.

+- Other legal obligations Subpoenas

-Search warrants
+- Search warrants